United States Revenue Cutter Service: War of 1812

-On the night of 13 June 1813, the small cutter Surveyor, with a crew of 16 and an armament of only six 12 pdr carronades, was anchored in the York River, when a 90-man British boarding party from the frigate attacked her.
+On the night of 13 June 1813, the small cutter Surveyor, with a crew of 16 and an armament of only six 12 pdr carronades, was anchored in the York River, when a British boarding party from the frigate attacked her.
 The attack came from an angle at which Surveyor could not use her carronades.
-However, the Revenue Marine seamen, under Captain William S. Travis, each was armed with two muskets and held their fire until the British boats were upon them.
+However, the crew of Surveyor, under Captain William S. Travis, each was armed with two muskets and held their fire until the British boats were upon them.
 After a fierce hand-to-hand fight that left five Americans wounded and three Britons dead and seven wounded, the British succeeded in capturing Surveyor.
 Lieutenant John Crerie, first lieutenant of Narcissus and commander of the boats, returned Travis's sword to him in a gesture of respect for his "gallant defense" of Surveyor.